virgesmith/UKCensusAPI/README.md

 > ## Update
 > This package is currently something of a misnomer currently as it only uses Nomisweb as its data source, which only provides census data for England & Wales.

-> Work is currently under way on version 1.1 of this package which will extend the coverage firstly to Scotland ("GBCensusAPI").
-Northern Ireland will follow.
+> Work is currently well under way on version 1.1 of this package which extends the coverage to Scotland and Northern Ireland.
+The aim is to make the data (and the meta) consistent across all nations.

 > Neither country provide a web API for their data so we have to resort to web scraping, which means the slicing-and-dicing and geographical query functionality may be more limited than it is for England & Wales.

 > For Scotland, data can be downloaded at country or Council Area (~LAD) level, at geographical resolutions of Council Area, Data Zone (~LSOA) and Output Area.
-Intermediate Area (~MSOA) data will eventually be provided.
+Intermediate Area (~MSOA) data can be aggregated (only) where the data is available at higher geographical resolution.

+> For Northern Ireland, data can be downloaded at country or Local Government District (~LAD) level, at geographical resolutions of Super Output Area (~LSOA) and Small Area (OA).
+Ward (~MSOA) (~MSOA) data can be aggregated (only) where the data is available at higher geographical resolution.

+> ### Scotland
 > The principal functions are `NRScotland.get_metadata()` for metadata, `NRScotland.get_data()` for the actual data, and `NRScotland.contextify()` to annotate the data using the metadata.
 Examples will be provided in due course, for now see [test_scotland.py](inst/examples/test_scotland.py).

+> ### Northern Ireland
+> The principal functions are `NISRA.get_metadata()` for metadata, `NISRA.get_data()` for the actual data, and `NISRA.contextify()` to annotate the data using the metadata.
+Examples will be provided in due course, for now see [test_ni.py](inst/examples/test_ni.py).

 [Nomisweb](https://www.nomisweb.co.uk), run by Durham University, provides online access to the most detailed and up-to-date statistics from official sources for local areas throughout the UK, including census data.